paulnorthrop/rust/cran-comments.md

+I have fixed the problem that caused check results ERRORs for reverse dependency package DSSP.

 The WARNINGs under Additional issues for the last released version of rust on CRAN have been fixed.

 ## R CMD check results